 The kind of ingredients that a skincare brand chooses to use in their products will determine whether they will be a top brand or not.
 People pay attention to what they apply to their bodies.
 Before purchasing a product nowadays people want to know what kind of products were used.
 Brands that are using superfoods in their products are bound to be in top trend in 2021.

 More skincare brands are embracing the commitment to sustainability.
-More companies are careful about the ingredients they are using in their products and where they are getting them.
+More companies are careful about the ingredients they are using in their products and their getting them.
 Sustainable skincare products are on the rise and in demand, and this is a trend that should stay.
 Making products using sustainable ingredients ensures that the earth is preserved.

 Skin Care Industry Stats and Growth Projections in 2021